zapata-engineering/orquestra-sdk/docs/guides/dependency-installation.rst

 The required modules can be specified as arguments to the importer, or listed in a requirements.txt file specified by the ``file`` argument.

 The examples below use ``PythonImports`` as the source importer for consistency with the other examples in this section.
-In actual usage, however, python imports will almost always be a dependency rather than a source.
+In actual usage, however, Python imports will most likely be a dependency rather than a source.

 .. code-block:: python
     import orquestra.sdk as sdk